 Stimulating insulin production

-The French company Poxel is going after a different approach with a drug that simultaneously targets the pancreas, the liver and the muscles to reduce blood sugar.
-The drug has proved this effect in a phase III trial in Japan, where Poxel will be seeking approval before Europe and the US.
+The French company Poxel is going after a different approach with a drug that simultaneously targets the pancreas, the liver, and the muscles to reduce blood sugar.
+The drug has proved this effect in a phase III trial in Japan and was consequently approved in summer 2021.
+Poxel is currently planning a phase III trial for the same drug in Europe and the US, where it will then seek approval as well.

-Tackling the obesity component of type 2 diabetes is also the German Morphosys, which is running Phase II trials with an antibody designed to reduce fat, prevent insulin resistance and control excessive eating.
+Tackling the obesity component of type 2 diabetes is also the German MorphoSys, which is running phase II trials with Novartis for an antibody designed to reduce fat, prevent insulin resistance, and control excessive eating.

 Targeting the microbiome

 Some companies are developing diabetes treatments targeting the microbiome.
-The French Valviotis is currently conducting preclinical testing of a drug aimed at increasing the microbiome diversity as a treatment for type 2 diabetes.
+The French Valbiotis is currently conducting phase II/III trials for a drug aimed at increasing the microbiome diversity as a treatment for early-stage type 2 diabetes.

 Although promising, the microbiome field is very young and its complexity makes it difficult to establish causation after finding correlation.
 Until more diabetes treatments are tested in the clinic, it will be difficult to determine the real potential of the microbiome in this space.